pharmaR/pharmapkgs/README.md

 ## Filtering Packages

-pharmapkgs enhances the standard `available.packages()` functionality by allowing users to filter packages based on additional metadata.
+pharmapkgs enhances the standard `PACKAGES` file by adding additional metadata.
 Users can define custom filters for selecting packages.

 ### Example: Filtering by Dependencies